tsloughter/rebar3.org/content/en/docs/configuration/plugins.md

 This section contains plugins for storing vendored dependencies within a project.

-Starting with Rebar3 3.7.0, you can make use of [`rebar3_path_deps`](https://github.com/benoitc/rebar3_path_deps) as a plugin, which allows to specify relative vendored paths for dependency retrieval.
+Starting with Rebar3 3.7.0, you can make use of [`rebar3_path_deps`](https://github.com/benoitc/rebar3_path_deps) as a plugin, to specify relative vendored paths for dependency retrieval.
 The local paths should work even when the plugin is used for a dependency.

 Let’s start off by making a new OTP application `hello_utils` inside of your  project `hello_world`: